3dify/AR-rigging-experiments/README.md

 ## Requires
 Unity 4.6.x
-note: Unity 4.6.1 causes a black screen on some devices (known bug.
+note: Unity 4.6.1 causes a black screen on some devices (known bug).
 Unity updated to 4.6.7f1 and it fixed the issue

 Blender 2.7.x